pythonmentor/damien-p3/README.md

 This is my P3 project for OpenClassrooms Python path

-Help MacGyver running out of a maze!
+Help MacGyver getting out of a maze!